 “Om Mani Padme Hum”

 Tibetan Buddhists believe that the 14th Dalai Lama is a living incarnation of Avalokiteshvara.
-As a result, the Dalai Lama gives a very inspirational explanation of the Avalokiteshvara mantra meaning.
+Indeed, the Dalai Lama gives a very inspirational explanation of the mantra of Avalokiteshvara meaning in English.
 Unfortunately, his holiness currently lives in exile outside of Tibet.
-However, he currently resides in Dharamshala, India which has become the center of Tibetan Buddhism.
+Avalokiteshvara Dalai Lama presently resides in Dharamshala, India which has become the center of Tibetan Buddhism.
 His explanation of the Avalokiteshvara Mantra is as follows:

 OM – is a syllable that has its origins in Hinduism and it is thousands of years old.
 Its textbook definition is similar to saying “amen” during prayers in Abrahamic religions.
 Furthermore, he explains that phonetically, Om is broken down into 3 letters A-U-M. These three letters symbolize the practitioner’s impure body, speech and mind.
 In contrast, the three letters also symbolize the pure body, speech and mind of the Buddha.
 He goes on to say that nobody was born with pure body, speech and mind – including Buddhas.
 However, everybody can attain them – but how?